Krylov-space anatomy and spread complexity of a disordered quantum spin chain

 These results highlight Krylov space as a particularly transparent framework for analysing the structure and spreading of many-body states, where the effective one-dimensional geometry of the Krylov chain provides a simple yet rich perspective on quantum complexity in disordered systems; and where in particular the length of the Krylov chain -- which is equal to the Fock-space dimension $\nh$ of the original Hamiltonian -- serves as the natural length scale in terms of which to understand the scaling of physical properties with system size.

-While the present work has centred on the infinite-time spread complexity, a natural immediate question is to understand the temporal dynamics of the Krylov spread complexity, in particular what further insight it gives into the nature of the MBL phase.
+While the present work has centred on the infinite-time spread complexity, a natural immediate question is to understand the temporal dynamics of the Krylov spread complexity, in particular what further insight it gives into the nature of the MBL regime.
+Preliminary results (see Appendix~\ref{app:dynamics}) already suggest a marked difference in the dynamics in the two regimes, with the spread complexity growing anomalously slowly in the MBL regime.
 Looking further afield, one interesting direction would be to understand the connections between eigenstate Krylov spread complexities and other measures of their complexity, such as their entanglement structure.
 It is known that entanglement properties are encoded in Fock-space correlations beyond multifractality or the lack thereof~\cite{detomasi2020multifractality,roy2022hilbert}.
 Asking analogous questions on the Krylov space would certainly be a fruitful endeavour.